Today I learned about foreign keys in GORM.

 }

-This is a classic example of reverse reference, where both point to the same join table user_languages and define the association.
+This is a classic reverse reference case, where both point to the same join table user_languages and define association relationships.

-We can easily use eager loading to load associated data, for example:
+We can easily use preloading to load associated data, for example:

-// Retrieve the list of Users and preload Languages (forward)
+// Retrieve User list and preload Language (forward)

 func GetAllUsers(db *gorm.DB) ([]User, error) {